ioi-2017/tps/docs/README.md

 ## statement/

-This directory contains the task statement, usually in markdown format.
-The main file is `index.md`, from which html file and other formats will be created.
+This directory contains the task statement which is usually in markdown or latex format.
+The source file is then something like `index.md` or `some-file.tex`, from which HTML, PDF, or other formats will be created.
 The pictures can be placed here as well.

 ## scripts/